Stuart Hamblen

-Carl Stuart Hamblen (October 20, 1908 – March 8, 1989) was an American entertainer who became one of radio's first singing cowboys in 1926, going on to become a singer, actor, radio show host, and songwriter.
-He underwent a Christian conversion and became a Temperance movement supporter and recurring candidate for political office.
-He is best known as the composer of the song "This Ole House" (1954), most notably recorded by Rosemary Clooney and Shakin' Stevens.
+Carl Stuart Hamblen (October 20, 1908 – March 8, 1989) was an American entertainer who in 1926 became one of radio's first singing cowboys, going on to become a singer, actor, radio show host and songwriter.
+He converted to Christianity under the ministry of Billy Graham, becoming a temperance movement supporter and running several times for political office.
+He is best known as the composer of the Southern gospel hymn "It Is No Secret (What God Can Do)" and the song "This Ole House" (1954); which was most notably recorded by Rosemary Clooney and Shakin' Stevens.

 Early life

-Hamblen was born into the family of an itinerant Methodist preacher on October 20, 1908 in Kellyville, Texas, United States.
+Hamblen was born into the family of an itinerant Methodist preacher on October 20, 1908, in Kellyville, Texas.
 He married Suzy Daniels and they had two children.
-Hamblen's father was Dr. J. H. Hamblen, a minister in the Methodist Church in Texas, who in 1946 founded the Evangelical Methodist Church denomination in Abilene, Texas.
+Hamblen's father was J. H. Hamblen, a minister in the Methodist Church in Texas, who in 1946 founded the Evangelical Methodist Church denomination in Abilene.

 Career

-From 1931, Hamblen began hosting the popular radio program Family Album in California.
-He also composed music and acted in motion pictures with cowboy stars including Gene Autry, Roy Rogers, and John Wayne.
+In 1931, Hamblen began hosting the popular radio program Family Album in California.
+He also composed music and acted in motion pictures with cowboy stars, including Gene Autry, Roy Rogers and John Wayne.
 In 1934, he became the first artist signed by the American subsidiary of Decca Records.

 Hamblen did not cope well with the pressures of his high-profile career and sought relief in alcohol.
 Many times his drinking landed him in jail for public brawling and other destructive behavior.
-The Texas State Historical Association reports that Hamblen identified himself as the "original juvenile delinquent."
+The Texas State Historical Association reports that Hamblen identified himself as the "original juvenile delinquent".
 Because Hamblen was hugely popular, his radio sponsors regularly bailed him out of jail and smoothed things over.
-For a while, he ventured into horse-racing as an owner.
+For a while, he ventured into horse racing as an owner.
 Inevitably, Hamblen's drinking and gambling problems severely affected his life and career.
-In 1949 after years of struggle with alcohol, Hamblen underwent a religious conversion at a Billy Graham crusade in Los Angeles, and was soon fired from his radio program after refusing to do beer commercials.
+In 1949 after years of struggle with alcohol, Hamblen converted to Christianity at a Billy Graham crusade in Los Angeles, and was soon fired from his radio program after refusing to do beer commercials.
 He subsequently gave up gambling and horse racing, and entered Christian broadcasting with his radio show The Cowboy Church of the Air, which ran until 1952.

 Personal life

-During a 1949 crusade in Los Angeles, Graham called Hamblen's conversion "the turning point" in the Billy Graham Evangelistic Association's ministry, where before Hamblen accepted Christ the crowds were rather small.
+During a 1949 crusade in Los Angeles, Graham called Hamblen's conversion "the turning point" in the Billy Graham Evangelistic Association's ministry, as the crowds had been rather small before Hamblen accepted Christ.
 Graham said Hamblen was the No. 1 radio personality in Los Angeles, which drew in crowds.
+He went on to relate an anecdote about Hamblen's hunting skills, instrumental in Hamblen's capture of a wild panther in the Los Angeles area prior to the crusade.
 That evening, also Graham's first coast-to-coast television broadcast, Hamblen shared about his faith and sang/spoke his signature hymn "It Is No Secret (What God Can Do)".
-Graham attributed Hamblen's hunting skills as instrumental in capturing a wild panther in the Los Angeles area prior to the crusade.

-Stuart Hamblen died March 8, 1989, in Santa Monica, California of brain cancer.
+Stuart Hamblen died March 8, 1989, in Santa Monica, California, of brain cancer.